SSpeights/PowerShellGuide/11-psfunctions.md

 ## Create a PowerShell Profile

-So Let's create a PowerShell profile - to do this type or copy the following in the PowerShell console -
+So let's create a PowerShell profile - to do this type or copy the following in the PowerShell console -

 `if (!(Test-Path -Path $profile))`